 - Service animals for disabled passengers are permitted on the Muir Woods Shuttle and in Muir Woods.
 All other animals are not permitted.
 This article answers many questions about service animals and the ADA.

-- Lots of people who want to go to Muir Woods won’t get to go because shuttle and parking reservations sell out, and they expect the visitor count to drop by 200,000 people or more from last year.
+- Lots of people who want to go to Muir Woods won’t get to go because shuttle and parking reservations sell out, and the Park Service expects the visitor count to drop by 200,000 people or more from last year.
 That means that 200,000 people who wanted to go to Muir Woods may be turned away and disappointed because all the parking spots and shuttle seats have already been sold.

 Making Muir Woods Shuttle Reservations